dheeraj21/11ku7-ai-nodecoder/README.md

 A Shell-based AI coding assistant for generating code, web apps, creating, refactoring & querying codebases using Google Generative AI or OpenAI Compatible APIs.

-**Version :  1.0.6**
+**Version :  1.0.7**

-**What's new : corrected "one word per line" text rendering issue in chat area for some models, splitted shell mode into dir mode for codebase creation with planning, and shell mode to run shell commands without doing any planning.**
+**What's new : editdir mode now supports version control added revert, forward, list version options also added functionality for env file creation at start of program with placeholder if not found, ask for api key if not found, added logo.**

 **Official Repository** : https://github.com/dheeraj21/11ku7-ai-nodecoder